 Anisha Joshi

-Hybrid work has shifted the cost of bad workplace design onto employees, and onto the absence and presentment numbers that follow.
+Hybrid work has shifted the cost of bad workplace design onto employees, and onto the absence and presenteeism numbers that follow.
 Back pain is now the leading cause of disability among UK adults under 45, and the kitchen-table desk is quietly making it worse.
 Organisations promoting wellbeing as policy still rarely address the physical conditions in which their people actually work.

 Full Profile